-All memorials should be made and installed by a qualified stonemason who is able to offer a guarantee of his/her work.
-It is recommended that grave owners should have their memorial insured against theft, loss, or damage.
+All memorials should be made and installed by a qualified stonemason who is able to offer a guarantee of their work.
+If you are a grave owner we recommend that you insure your memorial against theft, loss, or damage.

-Once installed, the memorial should be inspected and cleaned at least annually.
+Once installed, the memorial should be inspected and cleaned at least once a year.
 Inscriptions may need attention every 4 or 5 years.
-It is recommended that grave owners engage the services of the memorial supplier to carry out ongoing maintenance and cleaning.
+If you are a grave owner we recommend that you contact the memorial supplier for advice on maintenance and cleaning.

 Family history research

-A computerised record of all interments from 1876 to the present day is maintained in the cemetery office, and, during normal working hours, cemetery staff will try to assist visitors seeking to locate graves.
+We keep a digital record of all interments from 1876 to the present day in the cemetery office.
+During normal working hours, our cemetery staff will try to help you if you would like to locate a grave.

-In addition, a memorial located near to the entrance of the cemetery commemorates the many Polish service personnel who are interred in the cemetery and who fought alongside British forces in World War II.
+A memorial near to the entrance of the cemetery also commemorates the many Polish service personnel who are interred in the cemetery and who fought alongside British forces in World War II.

-Please place litter, and any unwanted wreaths or floral tributes, in the bins provided.
+- place litter and any unwanted wreaths or floral tributes in the bins provided.

-Please remember that all grass areas contain graves - even if unmarked.
-Do not let pets roam free or foul the cemetery.
+- remember that all grass areas contain graves (even if unmarked) – do not let pets roam free or foul in the cemetery.

-Respect the needs of other visitors.
-Do not make unnecessary noise.
+- respect the needs of other visitors and avoid making unnecessary noise.

-The cemetery office is located on the ground floor of the Cemetery Lodge at the main cemetery gates on Ruabon Road, Wrexham.
+The cemetery office is located on the ground floor of the Cemetery Lodge at the main entrance gates on Ruabon Road, Wrexham.

 Telephone: 01978 292048

 If staff are not available to take your call, or your call is made outside normal working hours, an answering machine will record your message.
-If you leave your name and telephone number, your call will be returned as soon as is practicable.
+If you leave your name and telephone number, your call will be returned as soon as possible.